terryaney/Documentation.Camelot/RBLe/RBLeFinancial.BTRGetERContributionPctDebug.md

 # BTRGetERContributionPctDebug Function

+Debug version of BTRGetERContributionPct that returns value or exception string (instead of #VALUE on error).
 DOC: Han, Cfgena replacement?
 Returns employer contribution % based on contribution parameters.

 ## Syntax